Digging into contrastive learning for robust depth estimation with diffusion models: Method

 \textbf{The first training phase.} As shown in Fig. \ref{pipline}, We feed the clear image $\textbf{I}$ and its augmentation $\textbf{I}_{aug}$ as a mini-batch to the model and obtain their depth feature maps.
 Then we concat them with their corresponding images with Eq. \ref{concat} to get the $\textbf{c}_{aug}$ and \textbf{c}.
 Next, both of them will be delivered to diffusion UNet to predict $\epsilon_{\theta}$/$\epsilon_{\theta,\text {aug }}$ and calculate the noise-level trinity loss $L_{nis}$.
 Note only $\epsilon_{\theta,\text {aug}}$ will be used for the denoising process and $L_{dis}$, $L_{ph}$ will be imposed on \textbf{d}, which implies the proposed trinity will not double the computational burden as the traditional contrastive learning.
 With an extra edge-aware constraint $L_e$ from \cite{mdp2}, we finally conclude the total loss at the first stage:

 where $\rho$ is empirically set to 1e-3.

-\textbf{The second training phase.} Building upon the optimization objective of stage one, we add the $L_{feat}$ and $L_{img}$ to build the multi-level contrasts as mentioned in Section \ref{multi-level}.
+\textbf{The second training phase.} The well-trained model from the first stage, now equipped with fixed weights, is designated as $\mathcal{F}_T$ for the second stage.
+We train $\mathcal{F}_S$ from scratch and further add $L_{feat}$ and $L_{img}$ to build the multi-level contrasts as mentioned in Section \ref{multi-level}.
 The total loss of the second stage can be written as:

-where $\theta$ is empirically set to 0.5.
+where $\eta$ is empirically set to 0.5.